-The DSL will have to balance the victims wishes against their duty to protect the victim and significant risk of harm to other children.
+The DSL will have to balance the victim's wishes against their duty to protect the victim and other children.

 Options:

 - Manage internally.

 - Early Help intervention

 - Request for support to the C-SPA

 - Report to the Police (generally in parallel with a request for support to the C-SPA)